info201a-w21/lettuce-work-together/README.md

 **Number of Features:** ~362 (total)

 **Questions:**
-- Which geographical areas are more prone to food insecurity?
+- What is the correlation between food prices and health?
-- How do demographics and distance affect access to food assistance?
+- Children from which communities are more vulnerable to food insecurity?
-- How do demographics affect the quality of food assistance?
+- What are common factors of food deserts?

 ### **Source 3 - [Feeding America](https://map.feedingamerica.org)**